snufflyyy/fallingsnow/README.md

 # Falling Snow ❄️
-snow can fall belive it or not
+snow can fall believe it or not

 ### Controls
  - R to clear all the snow